thivistan/case_management/src/data/categories/README_categories.md

           "lon": -117.753981,
           "phone": "(909) 630-7196",
           "hours": "8am - 5pm"
-        }
-        // Additional resource entries for this category ],
-      "links": [
+        },

+        // resource pertaining to a link
         {
-          "title": "Test Title",
+          "name": "Test Title",
           "link": "url"
         }

-        // Additional links can be inserted here
-      ]
+        // Additional resource entries for this category ]
     }
     // Additional subcategories can be inserted here